Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery for spatiotemporal data

 This paper seeks to address spatiotemporal autocorrelation and confounding relevant to latent mechanism causal discovery, which has yet to receive much attention \cite{Cinelli2025, Ninad2025}.
-In the following sections, we briefly review the literature on time series causal discovery and causal discovery across contexts.
-We then discuss what causal discovery can learn from methods that address unobserved spatial confounding in causal effect estimation, and how this allows us to extend time series causal discovery to systems with spatial structure.
+The framework for spatiotemporal latent mechanism causal discovery we outline in the following sections provides researchers and decision makers ways to empirically derive causal models from complex spatiotemporal data and communicate those models accessibly.